kurpau/learningVue/notes.md

 Components build **parent-child** relations and use **unidirectional** data flows for communications.
 If you want to pass data to a _sibling_/_neighbour_ component you should create a parent component of them and store data there. **There's is not other way!**

+### Dynamic components

+There is a built in vue tag called `<component is=""></component>` which requires an `is=""` prop which takes component's name and can be bound to a variable - becoming _dynamic_.
+That mean we don't have to write lots of `v-if` statements for rendering components - less code.

+### Keeping dynamic components alive

+Vue destroys dynamic components on switch, therefore there is another wrapper built-in component called `<keep-alive></keep-alive>`.
+Basically component caching

+### Teleporting components

+Components can be placed inside another component and teleported elsewhere in html using built-in vue `<teleport to=""></teleport>` wrapper tag which requires `to="_css-selector_"` to be teleported to

 ## Slots

 Slots can be used to pass markup inside custom component's tags.